simulogics/prosperousuniverse-docs/content/tutorials/planetary-projects/_index.md

 For example, a company employing 200 pioneers, 100 settlers, and 200 technicians has an influence of 200 * 1 + 100 * 1.25 + 200 * 1.5 = 625.

+### Local Markets

+Local Markets are a means for exchanging goods outside of Commodity Exchanges.
+Due to their important role in the economy, please refer to [this dedicated tutorial](../local-markets) on how they are used.

 ## About this page

-This page is part of the advanced tutorial series, which encompasses parts 3 through 7.
+This page is part of the advanced tutorial series, which encompasses parts 3 through 8.
 Use the arrows on the sides to cycle through all available tutorials in order, from introductory to more and more specific topics.

 If you encounter an error or cannot find the answers to your questions, we will gladly help you on our [Discord server](https://discordapp.com/invite/G7gj7PT).